sepehrmn/sepehrmn/README.md

 ### Hi there 👋 I'm Sepehr.
+I'm a software and AI engineer.

-- 🔭 I'm currently incorporating AI into my coding and daily workflows.
+- 🔭 I'm currently working on improving my DevOps skills integrating some AI into daily workflows.
 - 🌱 Trying to get good at training and/or fine-tuning small task-specific generative models.
 - 👯 Interested in AI/ML infra, and on collaborating on projects involving several models and intelligent agents that utilize them effectively.
 - 💬 My other interests include spatial computing and computational psychiatry.